A fast Monte Carlo scheme for additive processes and option pricing: Introduction

 Up to our knowledge, the unique Monte Carlo (MC) scheme developed for a specific class of additive processes, Sato processes, has been introduced by \citet{EberleinMadan2009}.
 They generalize to this class of additive processes, a well-known jump simulation technique developed for L\'evy processes, that can be found in many excellent textbooks \citep[see e.g.,][]{Cont, Asmussen2007book}.
 It entails truncating small jumps below a certain threshold and then simulating the finite number of independent jumps; finally, the \cite{Asmussen2001approximations} Gaussian approximation (hereinafter GA) can be applied to substitute small jumps with a diffusive term: this has become a benchmark technique to compare numerical results.

-In this paper, we propose a MC technique for additive processes based on a numerical inversion of the cumulative distribution function (CDF).
+In this paper, we propose a new MC technique for additive processes based on a numerical inversion of the cumulative distribution function (CDF).
 Monte Carlo simulation of additive processes is not straightforward because, in general, the CDF of process increments is not known explicitly.
+However, analytic expressions exist for the characteristic functions thanks to the celebrated L\'evy--Khintchine formula \citep{Sato1999}.
 Since the seminal paper of \citet{bohman1970method}, general methods have been developed for sampling from Fourier transforms and even some specific methods for some distributions (e.g. stable distributions) that do not require numerical inversion \citep[][Sec.1.7, p.41]{Samorodnitsky1994}.

-In the financial literature, these techniques have been considered when the transition probability density of the underlying asset dynamics is not known explicitly; they have been developed specifically in the L\'evy case, where it is possible to leverage on the stationary increments \citep[see e.g.,][]{glasserman2010sensitivity,chen2012simulating,BallottaKyriakou2014}.
+In the financial literature, these techniques have been developed specifically in the L\'evy case, where it is possible to leverage on the stationary increments \citep[see e.g.,][]{glasserman2010sensitivity,chen2012simulating,BallottaKyriakou2014}.
 These techniques are reliable and efficient: they build upon the characteristic function numerical inversion to obtain an estimation of the CDF.
 Specifically, we use the fast Fourier transform (FFT) method for the numerical inversion as proposed by \citet{Lee2004option} and then applied to MC option pricing in the studies of \citet{chen2012simulating} and \citet{BallottaKyriakou2014}.
-Relative to this literature, our contribution lies in analyzing the three sources of error that arise in estimating derivative price expectations and showing how to improve the two largest ones.
+Unfortunately, it is not trivial to extend these numerical methods to additive processes.
+Relative to this literature, our contribution lies in \textit{i)} extending to non-stationary processes these techniques and \textit{ii)} analyzing the three sources of error that arise in estimating derivative price expectations and showing how to improve the two largest ones.